My name is Ruthie.

 Who is “Hylde”?

 The Elder is a threshold tree.
 She thrives in hedges, next to woodland streams, in pastures, fens, and fencerows.
 She doesn’t mind wet feet and mottled sunlight, but can also flourish in full sun and clay heavy soils.
 Left to her own devices, she can grow upwards of 20 feet tall and just as wide.
 When in bloom, she’ll make herself known to you from a hundred yards away, clear across a pasture, even from a moving car.
 She often occupies those wild and mysterious liminal spaces where transition takes place.
 She’s associated with making contact with the fairy folk, dreaming time, and the under/otherworld.
 She is an intermediary between the human and the more-than-human realms.
 The Celts used her hollow branches to fashion whistles which could communicate with souls on the other side of the veil.
-She was so revered that they even gave her a place in their Ogham alphabet as the letter “ruis”.
+Elder was so sacred to the Celts, that under early Irish law (Brehon law), cutting down an elder was a punishable offense.
 The Pennsylvania Dutch call her “Frau Holle”, who also resides in a dream world at the bottom of a well.
 Plant an elder near the door of your home and Frau Holle will ward off evil spirits.
 Along with the Little Elder-Tree Mother, all of these incarnations have their roots in Scandinavian paganism where she was a goddess of high ranking.
 When the Christian church began to colonize Europe, pagan traditions suffered.
 Many of their rituals, spaces, symbols, and deities were whitewashed and assimilated to fit the new narrative, but the Elder Mother survives today in myth and story.
 She’s got one foot in this world and one foot in a much older, more primal place.